11.1 – Mapping companies

 The upstream companies are the ones that do the dirty work – they take on geological surveys, dig up bore wells to get a sense of what’s in the ground underneath, and if they find oil reserves, they then begin the drilling and extraction of crude oil.
 It takes many years for upstream companies to identify an asset (potential oil well) and convert it into a fully functional, profitable oil well.
-Upstream companies manufacture and store crude oil in barrels (millions of barrels are produced everyday).
-These companies do R&D and engineering, and are asset heavy.
+Upstream companies manufacture and store crude oil in barrels (millions of barrels are produced every day).
+These companies do R&D and engineering and are asset-heavy.
 Therefore, they end up spending a lot of money (read as capital expenditure) to extract oil.

 However, the price at which they can sell this oil in the open market is not really in their control.
 The price is determined by the markets in which market participants like you and I participate and influence the international oil price.
 Every upstream company has a breakeven point – defined as the cost of producing one barrel of oil.
-The breakeven point is also referred to as the ‘full cycle cost’.
-Naturally, these companies would strive hard to keep their costs low and bring down the full cycle cost.
+The breakeven point is also referred to as the ‘full-cycle cost’.
+Naturally, these companies would strive hard to keep their costs low and bring down the full-cycle cost.

 Companies such as ONGC, Carin India, Reliance Industries, Oil India are some of the Indian upstream companies.
-Internationally companies such as Shell, BP, Chevron etc., fall in this category.
+Internationally, companies such as Shell, BP, Chevron etc., fall in this category.

-The key point to note here is that low oil prices do not really favor upstream companies in general, especially the ones which have high economies of scale (the ones which have high full cost cycle).
-Obviously, higher oil price is good for these companies as their efforts to extract oil remain the same, but margins improve drastically.
+The key point to note here is that low oil prices do not really favour upstream companies in general, especially the ones which have high economies of scale (the ones which have high full cost cycle).
+Obviously, the higher oil price is good for these companies as their efforts to extract oil remain the same, but margins improve drastically.

 Companies in this sector also go the extent of distributing these products across the value chain, right from business to business (B2B distribution) to business to consumer (B2C) distribution.
 In fact, petrol bunks are a good example of this phenomenon.
 Petrol bunks are nothing but a retail outlet, retailing petroleum products and owned by downstream companies.